-In the years preceding the Civil War, singing schools and musical institutes operated in many parts of the country.
-Bands were popular forms of entertainment and pianos graced the parlors of many homes.
-Sales of sheet music were quite profitable for music publishing houses on both sides of the Mason-Dixon Line.
+Scholar Kenneth A. Bernard calls the War Between the States a musical war.
+In the years leading up to the war, concerts were popular forms of entertainment and many families owned pianos.
+Sales of sheet music were immensely profitable for music publishing houses on both sides of the Mason-Dixon Line.

-When soldiers from the North and the South went to war, they carried with them a love of song that transcended the political and philosophical divide between them.
-Music passed the time, entertained and comforted.
-It brought memories of home and family, and strengthened the bonds between comrades.
-And in the case of the confederacy, it helped create a sense of national identity and unity so necessary to a fledgling nation.
+When soldiers on both sides marched off to war, they took with them a love of music.
+Music entertained and comforted them; it brought back memories of home; it strengthened the bonds between comrades.
+In the case of the Confederacy, music helped create the sense of national identity and unity so necessary to a new nation.

 By Bernard's count, "...during the first year [of the war] alone, an estimated two thousand compositions were produced, and by the end of the war more music had been created, played, and sung than during all our other wars combined.
 More of the music of the era has endured than from any other period in our history."